What’s in a name?

-Our name comes from what comes to mind when most people hear the word huckleberry-Huckleberry Finn by Mark Twain.
-It was a favorite bedtime reading book of our son, Robert, growing up.
+Our name comes from what comes to mind when most people hear the word huckleberry- the mischievous boy in the book Huckleberry Finn by Mark Twain.
+It was a favorite bedtime reading book (and lesson teaching book) for our son Robert, growing up.
 Between the story of Tom and Huck’s adventures were many lessons to be discussed and learned.

 We also decided to pay homage to the old wagon trail running along the back of our property.
 And that is how Huckleberry Trail Farm was born…..

 Some people ask why start a farm.
 We say, why not start a farm?
 The idea came about as a result of a desire to bring the young male kin to the country to “let them be boys”.
 As we started

 to see what a blessing this was, we started to ask why we are so blessed?